MicrosoftDocs/dynamics365smb-docs/business-central/production-handling-lot-sizes.md

 >
 >The time specified in **Setup Time** field of the routing line will happen only one time, even if there are several lots.
 For example, so that you don’t need to warm the oven for the second lot of muffins.
 For more information, see [Create Routings](production-how-to-create-routings.md).

+## Lot Sizes for Items and Stockkeeping Units
-Do not confuse the lot size defined for routings with the lot sizes for items or stockkeeping units.
+Lot sizes defined for routings are not the same as lot sizes for items or stockkeeping units.
 Those values are used for a different purpose, and do not affect production capacity.

 For items and stockkeeping units, lot sizes have the following effects on cost calculation and resource planning: